preeyanka09/My-Learnings/Project3/S3-CloudFront/README.md

-# 🚀 Deploy a static website in AWS using Amazon S3 and CoudFront
+# 🚀 Deploy a static website in AWS using Amazon S3 and CloudFront
 This project hosts a static website on Amazon S3 and delivers it globally through Amazon CloudFront.

 ## 🔐 Key Steps overview